mjcramer/aws-cloudwatch-metrics-to-amp/README.md

 # AWS Lambda Handler for Kinesis Firehose Events

 This repository contains an AWS Lambda function written in Java that processes Kinesis Firehose events.
-The function extracts metrics from the event records and pushes them to a Prometheus PushGateway.
+The function extracts metrics from the event records and pushes them to a Prometheus remote write URL.

 ## Table of Contents